deadlydog/deadlydog.github.io/_posts/2013-10-15-powershell-functions-to-delete-old-files-and-empty-directories.md

   - Remove
   - Time
 ---
-I thought I’d share some PowerShell (PS) functions that I wrote for some clean-up scripts at work.&#160; I use these functions to delete files older than a certain date.
+I thought I’d share some PowerShell (PS) functions that I wrote for some clean-up scripts at work.
+I use these functions to delete files older than a certain date.
 Note that these functions require PS v3.0; slower PS v2.0 compatible functions are given at the end of this article.

 <div id="scid:C89E2BDB-ADD3-4f7a-9810-1B7EACF446C1:1ae951c3-9a90-495d-b4ae-fc601ee7a3dc" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <pre style=white-space:normal>